cran/mixsqp/README.md

 ## License

-Copyright (c) 2017-2018, Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai Anitescu.
+Copyright (c) 2017-2019, Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai Anitescu.

 All source code and software in this repository are made available under the terms of the [MIT license][mit-license].
-See file [LICENSE](LICENSE) for the full text of the license.

 ## Quick Start